-The highlights of this small ship cruise with UnCruise Adventures include: • View Margerie and Grand Pacific Glaciers • Park ranger joins you on board in Glacier Bay National Park • Whale watching in Icy Strait and Lynn Canal or Chatham Strait • Wildlife searches"”bears, sea otters, harbor seals, sea lions, Dall's porpoises • Birds and wildlife at South Marble Island"”birding and sea lion haulout • Beachcomb intertidal zones, hike, and bushwhack in the Tongass National Forest • Kayak, paddle board, and skiff in glacial fjords
+The highlights of this small ship cruise with UnCruise Adventures include: • View Margerie and Grand Pacific Glaciers • A park ranger joins you on board for a day Glacier Bay National Park • Whale watching in Icy Strait and Lynn Canal or Chatham Strait • Wildlife searches - bears, sea otters, harbor seals, sea lions, Dall's porpoises • South Marble Island - a bird and sea lion haulout • Beachcomb along intertidal zones • Hike, and bushwhack in the Tongass National Forest • Kayak, paddle board, and skiff in glacial fjords

-Day 2: Captain's Choice Lynn Canal or Chatham Strait, your captain makes the call.
+Day 2: Captain's Choice (B,L,D) Lynn Canal or Chatham Strait, your captain makes the call.
 Either choice, go with the flow.
 The water is fine.
 The guides help you gear up, and lead your adventure along the rocky outcroppings.
 By kayak or paddle board, take in the size of this wilderness.
 Bald eagles dot the tree tops.
 Harbor seals bob up and under.
-Pods of orcas"”the largest in the dolphin family"”skim along the water's surface.
+Pods of orcas - the largest in the dolphin family - skim along the water's surface.

-Day 3: Glacier Bay National Park What a privilege.
-At 3.3 million acres"”this UNESCO World Heritage Site and Biosphere Reserve is massive.
+Day 3: Glacier Bay National Park (B,L,D) What a privilege.
+At 3.3 million acres - this UNESCO World Heritage Site and Biosphere Reserve is massive.
 At Bartlett Cove, a park ranger joins in on your day's exploration and shares the park's history.
 Orange-beaked puffins, guillemots, marbled murrelets are just a few possible sightings.
-Keep a tally"”the list will grow.
-Arriving at South Marble Island, you can hear and smell 'em before you see 'em"”it's a haulout for sea lions.
+Keep a tally - the list will grow.
+Arriving at South Marble Island, you can hear and smell 'em before you see 'em - it's a haulout for sea lions.
 Perched above around the bend, watch for mountain goats, and lower along shore, foraging bears.
 Up bay, glacial silt turns the water a milky white.
-Margerie and Grand Pacific Glaciers"”one holding steady, the other retreating.
+Margerie and Grand Pacific Glaciers - one holding steady, the other retreating.
 Lounging harbor seals laze on bits of bergs.
 And if time allows, tuck up in Tidal Inlet.
 End this very full day with your feet up for the sail into Icy Strait.

-Day 7: Krestof > Nakwasina Sounds There aren't many straight lines along Baranof Island.
+Day 7: Krestof > Nakwasina Sounds (B,L,D) There aren't many straight lines along Baranof Island.
 Its western side is spattered with remote, uninhabited islands.
 These features mean endless opportunities for adventure.
 Secluded coves.
 Tree-covered islets.
 Drop anchor, pick your modus operandi, and get going.
-Kayak, paddle board, or skiff"”you're on the level with curious sea lions and possibly whales.
-Rocky intertidal zones make good beach combing.
+Kayak, paddle board, or skiff - you're on the level with curious sea lions and possibly whales.
+Rocky intertidal zones make good beachcombing.
 Turn a stone or two to see what's underneath.
-There are no groomed trails here"”get out on a guided hike John Muir would approve of.
+There are no groomed trails here - get out on a guided hike John Muir would approve of.
 Toast your voyage with a festive Farewell Dinner and a "photo journal" of your trip.
 A gift to you, from your expedition team.

-Day 8: Sitka - Disembark Cruise into Sitka this morning over breakfast.
+Day 8: Sitka - Disembark (B) Cruise into Sitka this morning over breakfast.
 Farewell new friends!
-Disembark and transfer to the airport
+Disembark and transfer to the airport.

-• Exclusive activities, shore excursions, presentation • Entry fees to national parks, preserves, and monuments • Narration and expertise from expedition guides • Meet & greet services, transfers, and baggage handling between airport & vessel on embark and disembark days • Onboard meals • Spirits, wine, and microbrews • Non-alcoholic beverages • Wellness amenities: hot tub, fitness equipment, yoga mats
+• Exclusive activities, shore excursions, presentation • Entry fees to national parks, preserves, and monuments • Narration and expertise from expedition guides • Meet & greet services, transfers, and baggage handling between airport & vessel on embark and disembark days • Onboard meals • Onboard spirits, wine, beer, non-alcoholic beverages • Wellness amenities: hot tub, fitness equipment, yoga mats